hallzy/tetris/README.md

 I have a list of features I want to add still, and bugs that I have noticed which I need to address, or just other issues.

-- Some sort of animation for clearing lines so it isn't so abrupt
-- Change colour of placed pieces to a Gray or something?
 - Show statistics:
   - The count of each piece that you have seen
 - Add instructions somewhere